Rich and creamy snickerdoodle fudge with a cinnamon-sugar crunch on top. Made in just 10 minutes with 5 simple ingredients!

 How to Make Snickerdoodle Fudge

-I know we all get busy around the holidays, but you only need 10 minutes for this snickerdoodle fudge and just a few ingredients.
+I know we all get busy around the holidays, but you only need 10 minutes for this snickerdoodle fudge recipe and just a few ingredients.

 - Melt chocolate and milk.
 Melt the white chocolate chips and sweetened condensed milk together in a saucepan over medium-low heat (stirring continuously).